 All elementary students attend a weekly Chapel program.
 Chapel is a time of worship through music and Christian speakers that have been invited to speak at Christian Academy.
 Students participate in each program through drama, music, or sharing of their testimony.
-Chapel for grades K-5 is held on Thursday mornings.
+Elementary chapel is held on Tuesday mornings.